-All projects requesting over \$50,000 are strongly encouraged to provide local council and SSO support for their project as this information is critical for the assessment process.
+All projects are strongly encouraged to provide local council and State Sporting Organisation (SSO) support for their project as this information is critical for the assessment process.
+It is strongly advised that applicants contact these organisations at the earliest opportunity as it may require time to consider the request and provide the necessary support.
 It is recommended applicants provide their local council and SSO with the template provided on the ORSR website to complete.
 This document can then be submitted with the application online prior to the closing date.